Abstracts of talks at the Etelsen IFIP WG1.3 meeting

 Abstract:

-1. checking well-formedness of the architectural specification using the
+1. checking well-formedness of the architectural specification using the heterogeneous tool set

 2. proving consistency of the architectural specification